acomagu/randtest/README.md

 }
 ```

 This is experimental package.
-It can break by updating Go because the logic is highly depends on undocumented behavior of math/rand package.
+It can be broken by updating Go because the logic is highly depends on undocumented behavior of math/rand package.
 Only tested on Go1.11.